ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

 ### Objectives
 In this lab, you will learn to :
 * Setup the Windows Server for witness
-* Configure the witness for windows server failover cluster.
+* Configure the witness for the Windows server failover cluster.

 ### Prerequisites